 3. The judge’s courtroom deputy serves the summons to the plaintiff(s) through CM/ECF email notification.
 NOTE: If the attorney for the plaintiff(s) is not properly listed, the attorney will not receive the summons.
 A paper copy of this summons will be provided to pro se plaintiff(s).

-4. The summons and complaint should be served within 7 days after the date issued under FRBP 7004.
+4. The summons and complaint must be served within 7 days after the summons is issued.
+Fed.
+R. Bankr.
+P. 7004(e).

 7. CM/ECF serves the U.S. Trustee every complaint through automatic email notification.
 The panel trustee in the bankruptcy case does not need to be served the summons and complaint unless the trustee is a party to the adversary.